ankitects/anki-manual/src/stats.md

 overdue, so if you have a large backlog, the overdue cards will not be displayed.

+Daily load is an estimate of the average number of cards to be reviewed daily (assuming review at the scheduled time with no backlog.
+Daily load = 1/I1 + 1/I2 + 1/I3 +...+ 1/In, where In is the current interval of the n-th card.
+If a card's interval is less than a day, it counts as 1.

 **Calendar**
 This graph shows past card review activity.
 Hovering the mouse over a specific item allows you to view the number of revisions made that day.
 Click on a day of the